 The Association of Dress Historians supports and promotes the study and professional practice of the history of dress, textiles, and accessories of all cultures and regions of the world, from before classical antiquity to the present day.

-The Association of Dress Historians is delighted to announce our two international conferences during 2021 and the corresponding Calls For Papers, which are due during 2020.
+The Association of Dress Historians is delighted to announce our Calls For Papers.
 Everyone is warmly welcomed to submit a proposal to present at our conferences.

-1 December 2020 is the Call For Papers deadline for The International Conference of Dress Historians, which will be held on 21–22 October 2021 in Turin, Italy.
-The title and theme of this conference is Curation and Conservation: Dress and Textiles in Museums.
+1 September 2021 is the Call For Papers deadline for The International Conference of Dress Historians, which will be held on 30 September-1 October 2022 at the historic Art Workers Guild, 6 Queen Square, London, England.
+The title and theme of this conference is Fashioning the Body for Sport and Leisure: A History of Dress and Textiles.
 Read about this CFP here!

 Article submissions are encouraged for these special themed issues of The Journal of Dress History, the academic publication of The Association of Dress Historians.

 Curation and Conservation: